ivaROS/noetic_turtlebot/Noetic_Long.md

 ./src/catkin/bin/catkin_make_isolated --install --install-space /opt/ros/noetic -DCMAKE_BUILD_TYPE=Release
 ```
 Once done, you've got a basic version of Noetic working.
 Of course, even this version is missing quite a bit.
 The missing parts should be added as needed.
 For us, that includes things like the Turtlebot/Kobuki ROS1 code and `move_base`

+#### Problems

+_vcs import fails to download:_
+Sometimes, the `rosinstall_generator` line bonks out because some packages do not download from their git source.
+In those cases, removing the `--tar` flag helps as they are successfully pulled from the source repository.